r0zar/gdax-api/README.md

 # gdax-api
-angularjs UI to connect to GDAX apis
+GCP apps to connect to GDAX APIs